FAQ – Track Day Preparation

 The most important thing is the right attitude.
 There will be a set of simple rules designed to keep you and others safe, if you come prepared to follow those rules, you will be fine, break them and you’ll be going home early.
 Other than that, a suitable & safe car and the correct clothing.

-Helmets are compulsory for all people intending to drive or passenger.
+Helmets are compulsory for everyone intending to drive or passenger.

 All drivers and passengers must wear a crash helmet that is suitable for driving a car on circuit.
-ANY open vehicle will require a driver to wear a full face helmet or fit a full fixed roof (not soft top).
-At some circuits we require drivers to wear a helmet that complies with current FIA/MSA/FFSA/RACB standards, this will be advertised on the relevant booking page.
+ANY open vehicle will require occupants to wear a full face helmet or fit a full fixed roof (not soft top).
 Drivers are responsible for ensuring helmets are fitted correctly.
-Jet style helmets will be classed as open face.
-It should be noted that a cheap scooter helmet is not suitable for driving a car on circuit.
+It should be noted that a convertible/flip down helmet or cheap scooter helmet is not suitable for driving a car on circuit and will not be permitted.

 Helmet cameras are not permitted.
 Helmets should be as light as possible, the lower the helmet weight the lower the risk of neck injuries.